Classified & Privileged Info.

 Transparent Structure

-A clear and mandatory separation between spiritual authority and administrative governance ensures institutional balance, continuity, and accountability.
-All funds are utilized exclusively in furtherance of the Foundation's charitable, educational, and heritage preservation objects.
+All funds are utilized exclusively in furtherance of the foundation’s charitable, educational, and* heritage preservation objects.
 The trust maintains rigorous financial discipline and full audit transparency.

 Donation Philosophy